5 Reasons for High Fasting Blood Glucose Other Than Low Carb or Keto

 It might not slow down the progress of beta cell destruction.
 However, low carb is a successful strategy to lower the reliance on drugs.

 According to all things above mentioned, keto diet does not cause higher fasting blood glucose.
-Therefore you should not worry about your morning highs, instead, focus on getting a good night sleep and reducing stress.
+Therefore people should not worry about their morning highs, instead, focus on getting a good night sleep and reducing stress.

-We hope that this made things more clear for you.
-For everything you do not understand you can consult your doctor.
+We hope that this made things more clear for some people.
+For everything people do not understand they can consult their doctor.